-Management is responsible for the preparation and fair presentation of the Schedule in accordance with the reporting provisions of the Contract and for determining that the contractual basis of accounting is an acceptable basis for the preparation of the Schedule in the circumstances.
+Management is responsible for the preparation and fair presentation of the Schedule in accordance with the reporting provisions of the Contract and for determining that the contractual basis of accounting is an acceptable basis for the presentation of the schedule in the circumstances.
 Management is also responsible for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of the Schedule that is free from material misstatement, whether due to fraud or error.

-Auditors' Responsibilities for the Audit of the Schedule
+Auditors' Responsibilities for the Audits of the Schedule